![]() |

 Gandhi greatly emphasized the importance of ahimsa and non-violence.
 Being a

-staunch advocate of the principle of non-violent, he used the concept of
+staunch advocate of the principle of non-violence, he used the concept of

 non-violence as a technique of satyagraha, civil disobedience, to achieve